dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Networking Services/Network Security Groups (NSG).md

 ---
 title: Network Security Groups (NSG)
+tags: [azure, cloud, networking, security]
 ---

-Designed to filter traffic going to and from the Resources that are present in a Virtual Network Rules are used for creating Filters
+Allows to filter traffic going to and from the Resources that are present in a Virtual Network
+Rules are used for creating Filters

 ![Network Security Groups|450](../images/network-security-groups.png)